ckan/ckanext-spatial/README.rst

 CSW (Catalogue Service for the Web) is an OGC standard for a web interface that allows you to access metadata (which are records that describe data or services)

+NB Only 'harvested' datasets are served by this CSW Server.
+This is because the harvested document is the one that is served, not something derived from the CKAN Dataset object.
+Datasets that are created in CKAN by methods other than harvesting are not served.

 The currently supported methods with this CSW Server are:
  * GetCapabilities
  * GetRecords